Bipartisan lawmakers unveiling bill targeting supply chain shortfalls

 The heads of these agencies would also need to periodically recommend ways for their departments to attract private investment and change federal financing programs to advance economic development.

-Khanna told The Hill in a statement that the bill will invest in “critical industries” and create good-paying jobs.
+Khanna told The Hill in a statement that the bill will invest in “critical industries” and create well-paying jobs.

 “Workers across the country have seen their jobs shipped abroad and their communities hurt by deindustrialization,” he said.
 “With such a narrowly divided Congress, restoring American manufacturing leadership is work that can be done in a bipartisan fashion and unify Americans around a shared purpose.”

-Rubio told the Journal that the bill would be a “road map” to invest in “things that actually matter” using the existing tools that the government has.
+Rubio told the Journal that the bill would be a “road map” to invest in “things that actually matter” by using the government’s existing tools.

 “If we want to be a strong nation, we have to rebuild and invest in critical industries at home,” he said.